cmhollins2022/Fundamentals/Intro-into-Programming.md

 Arithmetic operations can be preformed on **int**, **float**, and **double** variables. **String** variables can be added. **Char** and **Boolean** values cannot be operated on.

+**Variable names** MUST be one continuous string.
+Most programmers name variables according to **camelCase**.
+(The first letter of the word remainslower-case, while captilazing the first letter of every other word)

 ## What are Conditional Statements?
 ## What are Array’s?
 ## What are Loops?